dbarrows/bondr/README.md

 <!-- badges: end -->

-An R package providing utilities and classes for working with reaction networks.
+Provides utilities and classes for working with reaction networks in R.

 ## Installation